readium/readium-css/docs/CSS03-injection_and_pagination.md

 --RS__pageGutter
 ```

-The horizontal page margins.
+The inline (horizontal by default, vertical in vertical-writing) page margins.
 It must be set in pixels so that it won’t resize with font size.

 * * *